keptn/keptn.github.io/content/docs/0.10.x/integrations/webhooks/index.md

 keywords: [0.10.x-integration]
 ---

-Keptn has a built-in capability to integrate your webhooks into the sequence orchestration.
-This lets you call custom HTTP endpoints when running a sequence that triggers a task the webhook should be called on.
-By using this integration, you can easily send the state of a sequence task to a third-party tool or service.
+Keptn has a built-in capability to integrate your webhooks into the sequence orchestration of Keptn.
+This lets you call custom HTTP endpoints when running a delivery or remediation sequence that triggers a certain task.
+By using this integration, you can easily send the state of a task to a third-party tool or service.
 This allows you to integrate tools such as testing services and incident management services.
-For example, using a webhook in combination with a testing tool lets you ...
+For example, using a webhook in combination with a testing tool lets you run a test based on a `test.triggered` event.

-*Overview:*

 Webhooks are created at a *Task* level and can be triggered by 3 task events: